 Rapid Connect Interaction

 The Rapid Connect service manages the Shibboleth SP component on behalf of the application, simplifying the integration process for developers.
 The Rapid Connect service provides a SAML end-point, translation between SAML and JSON Web Token (JWT), redirection of requests and validation of the JWT.
-This simplifies the integration work necessary to connect an application and removes the need to test and deploy a Shibboleth SP component.
+This simplifies the integration work necessary to connect an application and removes the need to test and deploy an SP component.
 All other logic remains in the application, enabling the use of cloud services which do not support the addition of Shibboleth directly, such as Heroku and Google App Engine.

-The interaction now becomes:
+The authentication interaction now becomes:

 User attempts to visit the application, and is intercepted by the Application Request Filter.

-Now that the session is established, the Application Request Filter permits access to protected content.
+Now that the session is established, the Application Request Filter permits access to Protected Content.

 The following conceptual image illustrates the interaction.